mlevit/aws-auto-cleanup/app/README.md

 #### Athena

 To enable analytical access to the generated execution logs, a Glue Database and Glue Table are provisioned based on the S3 Bucket and file schema of the execution log.
 This database and table can be accessed directly from within Athena enabling the logs to be queried using SQL.

+### Schedule

+By default, the Auto Cleanup Lambda is scheduled to run every three days from the time of deployment.
+You can manually trigger the app to run by executing the `npm run invoke` command found in the Deployment section above.